aoxqt4312-lang/test7/README.md

 <summary>How to use ADB</summary>
 &ensp;

-Go to Settings on your phone, find 'Build Number' and tap 10 times.
+Go to your phone's Settings, find 'Build Number' and tap 10 times.
 Then find 'Developer Options'.

 To use ADB via Wi-Fi
 Enable Wireless debugging in Developer Options, install [Shizuku](https://github.com/RikkaApps/Shizuku/releases/latest), and use its built-in pairing guide.